bagder/http2-explained/en/part1.md

 subsequently converted and extended into a full-blown document with all details and proper explanations.

-RFC 7540 is the official name of the final http2 specification and it was published on May 15th 2015: https://www.rfc-editor.org/rfc/rfc7540.txt
+RFC 7540 is the official name of the final http2 specification and it was published on May 15th, 2015: https://www.rfc-editor.org/rfc/rfc7540.txt

 All and any errors in this document are my own and the results of my shortcomings.
-Please point them out and they will be fixed in updated versions.
+Please point them out, and they will be fixed in updated versions.

-In this document I've tried to consistently use the word "http2" to describe the new protocol while in pure technical terms, the proper name is HTTP/2.
+In this document, I've tried to consistently use the word "http2" to describe the new protocol while in purely technical terms, the proper name is HTTP/2.
 I made this choice for the sake of readability and to get a better flow in the language.